Chia-Network/cadt/docs/v2-shared-orguid-upgrade-plan.md

 **Proposed:**
 > V2 supports upgrading existing V1 organizations to V2.
 The upgrade preserves the same organization identity (org_uid) while creating a new V2 data store.
 V1 and V2 share the same org_uid, meaning organization metadata (name, icon) is shared.
 Data stores remain separate - V1 data is not migrated to V2.

-### Additional Documentation Notes

-- Clarify that upgrading adds v2 capability to existing organization identity
-- Note that name/icon changes in v2 are reflected in v1 (and vice versa)
-- Explain that subscribers identify organizations by the same org_uid regardless of v1/v2

 ---